What are Facet Joint Injections?

 - Avoid doing any strenuous activities.

 - Patients should limit pain medicine within the first four to six hours after the injection so the diagnostic information obtained is accurate.

 - Avoid driving, unless specifically approved by the treating physician.

 - If sedation was used, the patient should not drive for 24 hours after the procedure.

 The Week after the Facet Injection

-Patients may notice a slight increase in pain lasting for several days as the numbing medicine wears off and before the cortisone starts to take effect.
+Patients may notice a pain increase lasting for several days as the numbing medicine wears off and before cortisone takes effect.

 In the week following the facet joint injection, common recommendations include:

-- If the area is uncomfortable in the first two to three days after the injection, carefully applying ice or a cold pack to the general area of the injection site will typically provide pain relief.
+- If the area is uncomfortable in the first few days after the injection, carefully apply ice or a cold pack.
+This can help provide pain relief to the area.

 - Patients may continue to take their regular pain medicine after the procedure.